refresh-dataflow

 INCREMENTAL_TABLE "[Incremental Update]" Name of the metadata tracking table

-CONNECTION_ARTIFACT_ID "Workspace name or id" Technical ID of the warehouse
+CONNECTION_ARTIFACT_ID "your-warehouse-id-guid" Technical ID (GUID) of the warehouse

 CONNECTION_ARTIFACT_TYPE "Warehouse" Type of artifact (typically “Warehouse”)